IgnacioVeiga/RenameMusic/README.md

 ![Screenshot_0002](/RG39/Assets/Images/Screenshot_0002.png "Screenshot_0002")

 ## Functionalities:
-- [x] Those files that do not contain at least the title tag separates them in another tab.
+- [x] Files that do not meet a minimum (modifiable) requirement are separated in another tab.
 - [x] Allows to add and delete folders.
 - [x] Shows the names of the files and on one side their future names.
 - [x] Can define the position of the tags as a criterion for renaming.